 As a crime victim, you have the right to request restitution for monetary losses related to the crime.
 If you are the victim of a violent crime, you may also be eligible for assistance through the Crime Victims Compensation Program (see below for more information).

-1. The Court (for cases where the offender is sentenced to self-probation) or after the offender has been released from other forms of custody or supervision,
+2. The Court after the offender has been released from other forms of custody or supervision,

-Inmates may earn $3.00 a day to $15.00 a day, determined by the type of job they hold.
-The DOC collects 20% of these monies and sends to the Clerk of Court in the county where restitution was ordered.
+Inmates may earn from $3.00 a day to $15.00 a day, depending on the type of job they hold.
+The DOC collects 20% of these monies and sends it to the Clerk of Court where the crime occurred.